autocrossblog/autocrossblog_astro/src/content/post/2018-03-08-What-is-SSC-Solo-Spec-Coupe.md

 ---
-layout: post
+author: chris
-title: What is SSC?
-Solo Spec Coupe
+image: ''
-date: '2018-03-08T03:46:20+00:00'
+publishDate: 2018-03-08T03:46:20+00:00
-permalink: what-is-ssc-solo-spec-coupe
+title: "What is SSC?
+Solo Spec Coupe"
-image:
+excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
-categories: [ autocross, toyota, scion, fr-s, subaru, brz, ssc ]
+url: 'what-is-ssc-solo-spec-coupe'
-description: Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals.
+tags:  [ autocross, toyota, scion, fr-s, subaru, brz, ssc ]
-last_modified_at: 2024-11-18T10:51:34-06:00
+updateDate: 2024-11-18T10:51:34-06:00
 ---

 Solo Spec Coupe.
 SSC.
 The next big thing in SCCA Autocross.